marvinlabs/customer-area/readme.txt

 == Changelog ==

+= 6.1.0 (2015/04/) =

+* New: events are now logged.
+We have implemented a few events (content viewed, file download).
+Many more to come soon!

 = 6.0.0 (2015/03/10) =

 * New: a setup assistant for first time installation & about page to introduce new versions features